Hwikb/FedHG/README.md

-In dataset,there are four files,to generating and spliting data. such as ,if you want to generate MNIST dataset
+In dataset,there are four files,to generating and spliting data.
+Such as ,if you want to generate MNIST dataset,you can input